2020–21 Quaid-e-Azam Trophy

 The 2020–21 Quaid-e-Azam Trophy was a first-class domestic cricket competition that took place in Karachi, Pakistan, from 25 October 2020 to 5 January 2021.
 Central Punjab cricket team were the defending champions.
 Central Punjab started their title defence poorly, with no wins from their first five matches.
-Despite being bottom in the table at the half-way point of the tournament, they won four of the next five matches to finish second in the table, advancing to the final with Khyber Pakhtunkhwa.
+Despite being at the bottom of the points table half-way through the tournament, they won four of the next five matches to finish second in their group, advancing to the final with Khyber Pakhtunkhwa.

 The final finished in a tie, with Central Punjab and Khyber Pakhtunkhwa sharing the title.
 It was the first time the final of the Quaid-e-Azam Trophy had been tied, and the first tie in the final of a domestic first-class cricket tournament.
 Central Punjab's Hasan Ali was named the player of the final and the tournament.
 Khyber Pakhtunkhwa batsman Kamran Ghulam set a new record for runs scored during a Quaid-e-Azam Trophy season with 1,249; the previous record had stood since 1983–84.